- Go Hiking

 The trail now climbs a little more, then levels off, which some minor ups and downs.
 You'll pass another south-facing viewpoint over Bull Hill and then get a glimpse of the river to the left.
 Keep a lookout for three red-on-white blazes on a large boulder to the left of the trail, reached after a short ascent.
 These blazes mark the start of the red-blazed Breakneck Bypass Trail.

 Turn left, leaving the Breakneck Ridge Trail, and follow the Breakneck Bypass Trail, which climbs a small rise.
 As you descend from the rise, watch carefully for a sharp left turn in the trail after 100 feet.
-As of this writing, this turn is very poorly blazed and easily missed - especially because a well-trodden path continues straight ahead, downhill.
+Do not continue on a well-trodden path that proceeds straight ahead, downhill.

 Soon, you'll reach a viewpoint to the right of the trail, looking northeast over Sugarloaf Mountain, with the Newburgh-Beacon Bridge in the distance.
 (If you come to a viewpoint over the river to the left of the trail, you've gone the wrong way and should return to the top of the knob.)
 The trail continues to descend along an eroded woods road, with the trail having been rerouted to the left to avoid some badly eroded sections of the road.
 The trail makes a sharp left turn and then climbs slightly to another view of Sugarloaf Mountain - this one, at a closer range.